News and Announcements

 INTRODUCTION

-This article discusses the key structural considerations usually encountered during the design of power plants and highlights how early coordination and constructability review can improve project outcomes.
+Structural considerations for power plants and how early design coordination and a constructability review can improve the construction of these facilities.

 WHAT MAKES POWER PLANT STRUCTURES UNIQUE?